This show is recommended for high school age and up. It contains adult content and language.

 Led by the Lark Play Development Center, Launching New Plays into the Repertoire is a national initiative to transform the American theater repertoire to reflect shifting demographics and emerging issues of local, national and global concern.
 This is accomplished by “creating a movement” around a single playwright’s vision by a consortium of five theaters that commit to developing and producing what many consider “risky” plays and to engage in local and national conversations about each play’s relevance and potential impact.
 The first three pilot rounds of this program, involving 12 individual theaters and three playwrights, will be completed by June 2014.

-Gardley is the recipient of the SF Bay Area’s Gerbode Emerging Playwright Award, the National Alliance for Musical Theatre Award, the Eugene O’Neill Memorial Scholarship, and the ASCAP Cole Porter Prize.
-He holds an MFA in Playwriting from the Yale Drama School and is a member of New Dramatists, The Dramatists Guild and the Lark Play Development Center.
-Gardley, a native of West Oakland, was recently chosen as one of 50 writers to watch by Dramatists Magazine.
-He is also a Visiting Assistant Professor at Brown University.
+His musical, On the Levee premiered in 2010 at LCT3/Lincoln Center Theater and was nominated for 11 AUDELCO Awards including outstanding playwright.
+He is the recipient of the 2011 Aetna New Voices Fellowship at Hartford Stage, the Helen Merrill Award, a Kellsering Honor, the Gerbode Emerging Playwright Award, the National Alliance for Musical Theatre Award, a Mid-Atlantic Arts Foundation grant, the Eugene O’Neill Memorial Scholarship, the ASCAP Foundation Cole Porter Award, and he participated in the NEA/TCG Theatre Residency Program for Playwrights.
+He holds an MFA in playwriting from the Yale Drama School and is a member of the Dramatists Guild of America and the Lark Play Development Center.
+Marcus is a professor of theatre and performance studies at Brown University.